-Of the 33 water supply production wells sampled in 2016, water samples from seven wells had nitrate concentrations in excess of the nitrate drinking water standard maximum contaminants level (MCL) at least once and water samples from eight other production wells had nitrate concentrations of at least half the nitrate MCL at least once.
-Water samples from two other production wells screened in the principal producing aquifers have long-term elevated iron and manganese concentrations greater than the secondary MCL and require treatment or blending prior to use.
+Of the 65 water supply production wells sampled in CY 2020, water samples from three wells had nitrate concentrations in excess of the nitrate drinking water standard maximum contaminants level (MCL) at least once.
+Water samples from another production well screened in the principal producing aquifers have long-term elevated iron and manganese concentrations greater than the secondary MCL and require treatment or blending prior to use.